Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods

-Retrospective harmonization refers to the process of applying harmonization techniques after data acquisition to existing, heterogeneous multi-site datasets, with the aim of eliminating or significantly reducing variability caused by non-biological factors \citep{RN39,RN43,RN48,RN45}.
-These methods currently dominate the field, largely due to the accessibility of large-scale public multi-site datasets and their advantages in terms of cost-effectiveness and flexibility compared to prospective approaches.
-Current retrospective strategies encompass conventional image processing, statistical modeling, and deep learning-based methods.
-Their effectiveness largely depends on the ability to accurately identify, model, and account for the sources, structure, and manifestations of batch/site effects in the data, as well as the precision with which the algorithm can distinguish true biological signals from technical noise.
+Retrospective harmonization refers to the application of harmonization techniques to existing, heterogeneous multi-site datasets after data acquisition.
+Due to the availability of large-scale public datasets and their cost-effectiveness and flexibility relative to prospective approaches, such methods currently dominate the field.
+Existing retrospective strategies span traditional image processing, statistical modeling, and deep learning-based approaches, and can be broadly categorized into image-level and feature-level methods.